-Not only is there a right way to paint laminate furniture but there are some tricks that will make your project look like a very nice, solid-wood piece that had been refinished.
+Not only is there a right way to paint laminate furniture but there are some tricks that will make your project look like a solid-wood piece that had been refinished.

-Knowing how to refinish laminate furniture gives you SO many more options when you are on the hunt for a new project piece!
-No longer are you limited to solid wood but now you can redo just about any surface by knowing a special tricks.
+Knowing how to refinish laminate furniture gives you so many more options when you are on the hunt for a new project piece!
+No longer are you limited to solid wood but now you can redo just about any surface by knowing a few special tips.

 This is why its important to know how to paint laminate:

 Here is a piece I got a little cocky with… I thought I could get away without using a primer because there was primer in my paint.
 I was wrong!